 That burning sensation right in the middle of your chest, behind the breastbone, actually has nothing to do with your heart.
 It’s your esophagus that’s suffering.
 Experts used to think the sensation resulted directly from stomach acid, but a study published in 2016 in JAMA suggests that the acid reflux stimulates the esophagus to produce cytokines—cell signaling molecules that are key in immune response and stimulate cells to hone in on sites of inflammation, infection, and trauma.
 All of this sets the stage for the inflammatory process.
 So heartburn can be a symptom of acid reflux, though some people with acid reflux may not feel any pain in their chest at all.
 If you do feel the burn, these 8 home remedies can ease your heartburn symptoms.

 Short for gastroesophageal reflux disease, this is what you get when acid reflux stops being an occasional event and starts becoming chronic.
-Whether the reflux has been flaring up twice a week for more than two weeks, or less frequently than that, the condition is considered GERD whenever reflux causes troublesome symptoms and complications that impact your quality of life, says Stuart Spechler, MD, co-senior author of the JAMA study and chief of the division of gastroenterology at Baylor University Medical Center in Dallas, TX.
+Whether the reflux has been flaring up twice a week for more than two weeks, or less frequently than that, the condition is considered GERD whenever reflux causes troublesome symptoms and complications that impact your quality of life, says Stuart Spechler, MD, co-senior author of the JAMA study and chief of the division of gastroenterology at Baylor University Medical Center in Dallas, Texas.

 The difference between acid reflux vs. heartburn vs. GERD

 So the answer to the differences is that acid reflux is what causes that feeling of heartburn.
 If it goes on long enough or happens frequently and interferes with sleep or other aspects of your life, you have GERD—the chronic version of acid reflux.
 These are the 6 silent signs you have acid reflux.